Art Therapy: Healing Through Self-Expression

 Art therapy harnesses the power of expressing yourself in this way.
 On the surface, it may seem that you’re simply “making something nice” when you, say, paint or draw.
 The creation process, however, can prompt you to dig deep and express and explore your inner self in new ways—unleash buried feelings, showcase your true self and so on—that may be otherwise difficult.

-For example, while you may find it hard to put your feelings about a tough experience from your past into words, sculpting a figure out of clay or piecing together a collage might help you convey your sadness, regret or anger clearly—giving you the much-needed chance to release those negative emotions.
+For example, while you may find it hard to put your feelings about a tough long-ago experience into words, sculpting a figure out of clay or piecing together a collage might help you convey your sadness, regret, or anger—giving you the much-needed chance to release those negative emotions.
 Many find art therapy just as effective (and sometimes even more so) as other practices that help us uncover different aspects of our personalities and cope with challenges or traumas.

-For those reasons, art therapy has been shown to have a positive impact on those dealing with conditions including autism and dementia; physical and learning disabilities; post-traumatic stress disorder; cancer; and depression.
-Scrapbooking, knitting, woodworking or another type of creative activity may help ease the struggles—physical and mental—related to these conditions by calming the mind and body, redirecting thoughts or just helping the artist feel happy in the moment.
+For those reasons, art therapy has been shown to have a positive impact on people dealing with conditions including autism, dementia, physical and learning disabilities, post-traumatic stress disorder, cancer, and depression.
+Scrapbooking, knitting, woodworking, or another type of creative activity may help ease the struggles—physical and mental—related to these conditions by calming the mind and body, redirecting thoughts, or just helping the artist feel happy in the moment.
 The experience is quite personal.
 Perhaps it fosters a deeper connection within you, nurturing your spirit and helping you feel fulfilled in a way that other activities and hobbies may not.

-Art therapy can occur in a group setting, facilitated by a skilled therapist, and feel very similar to an art class, which can help you be more social and communicative; in other cases, a one-on-one session may be more beneficial to ensure the therapist has ample time to work with you as emotions surface during the creative process.
-You might instead find that engaging in an artistic endeavor on your own is therapeutic enough to help you let go of feelings you’ve been holding onto, reach new insights about yourself or inspire you to make a change in some way.
+Art therapy can occur in a group setting, facilitated by a skilled therapist, and feel very similar to an art class, which can help you be more social and communicative.
+In other cases, a one-on-one session may be more beneficial to ensure the therapist has ample time for you as emotions surface during the creative process.
+You might instead find that engaging in an artistic endeavor on your own is therapeutic enough to help you let go of feelings you’ve been holding onto, reach new insights about yourself, or inspire you to make a change in some way.
 Regardless, no prior art experience or talent is required; both experienced artists and beginners can reap benefits after just one session.

 Looking at someone else’s art—at a museum, gallery or studio—may provide a similar emotional release.
-Sometimes viewing others’ creative works can help us heal through the message evoked or the medium used.
+It can help us heal through the message evoked or the medium used.
 Maybe it’s the expression of the person in the photograph that intrigues you or the pretty pattern in the wood grain of a handmade rocking chair that comforts you.
-It’s the connection you feel to the art that, hopefully, impacts you in a meaningful way.
+It’s the connection you feel to the art that can impact you in a meaningful way.